If you’re looking for a thorough Free Internet Marketing Project review, you’re in the right place.

 Lesson 5: Keyword Research

-Although FIMP says it’s 100% free, once you get halfway thru the 4th lesson, it requires a pruchase from an affiliate of FIMP or a $147 donation to continue in the program.
-(I did not take this lesson), however, I did see that he teaches members to use Longtail Pro for keyword research.
+Although FIMP says it’s 100% free, once you get halfway thru the 4th lesson, it requires a purchase from an affiliate of FIMP or a $147 donation to continue in the program.
+Ian does an over-the-shoulder walk-thru of keyword research using Longtail Pro.

 Lesson 6: Content that Gets Ranked

 This lesson teaches you how to create content that’s suitable for search engine ranking and visitor usability.